PrethamMuthappa/snapcrawler/README.md

 # snapcrawler
-Snapcrawler is a web scrapper used to scrape entire images from a web site This tool is built using nodejs and puppeteer<br>
+Snapcrawler is a web scrapper tool used to scrape entire images from any web site of your choice.
+This tool was built using nodejs and puppeteer<br>

 ![pic](https://github.com/PrethamMuthappa/snapcrawler/assets/98420696/b4272120-0045-47fb-9f51-6c53e21da240)